 Is the planetarium open?

 Yes!
-Morrison Planetarium is open daily, with 4-6 shows per day on weekdays and 6-7 on weekends.
+Morrison Planetarium is open daily, with 6-7 shows per day.
 To maximize staff and guest safety, reservations are required and capacity is limited.
 While we are gradually increasing capacity inside the dome, demand is still greater than supply at this time, and we regret that not all guests may be able to enjoy a show during their visit.
 For the best chance to secure a reservation, please scan the QR code in the lobby to make your reservation as soon as you arrive at the museum.
 If no time slots are available, please try again later as additional reservations are often released hourly throughout the day depending on the number of tickets still available for scheduled showtimes.
 Need help?
 Ask any staff member for assistance.
 We appreciate your patience and understanding, and we look forward to increasing planetarium capacity this summer in accordance with local, state, and CDC guidelines.

 Please note: Planetarium shows may not be appropriate for children under 7, and we regret that we cannot permit any child under 4.
 Food and drink are not permitted inside the planetarium, and masks must be worn properly at all times.